Bain de Soleil

-Bain de Soleil was a brand of sunscreen that was produced by Bayer.
+Bain de Soleil was an American brand of sunscreen that was produced by Bayer.

+The brand was known for low-SPF products that were typically marketed to women seeking skin tanning.
 It was affiliated with the Coppertone brand.
 The name Bain de Soleil is French for "sun bathing."
 The brand used the slogan "Welcome to a place more colorful."
 In the 1970s and 1980s, the brand used the slogan (especially featured in television commercials) "Bain de Soleil, for the St. Tropez tan."

 The brand was discontinued in December 2019.